-The process by which individuals, organizations, and institutions develop the abilities to perform functions, solve problems, set objectives and achieve them within this framework will vary based on the need and existing capacity.
+The process by which individuals, organizations, and institutions develop the abilities to perform functions, solve problems, set objectives, and achieve them within this framework will vary based on the need and existing capacity.
 Thus, a set time for the duration and intensity of technical assistance will frequently fluctuate.
-The approach supporting system integration and coordination subscribes to the following summary of the recommended elements of effective technical assistance:
+The approach to supporting system integration and coordination subscribes to the following summary of the recommended elements of effective technical assistance:

-- Careful [sic] and clearly defined problem and roles. - Provider has the needed skills, including technical expertise and problem-solving or facilitation skills. - Written agreement on objectives, products and activities, time frames, and level of effort. - Commitment to change from key personnel. - Clear channels for communication. - Thorough consultant preparation. - Flexibility in approach. - Strategies that shift according to feedback. - Sequencing of strategies to continue improvement efforts. - Strategies designed to deliver reinforcement on a consistent schedule.4
+- Articulation of clearly defined problem(s) and roles - Provider has the needed skills, including technical expertise and problem-solving or facilitation skills - Written agreement on objectives, products and activities, time frames, and level of effort - Commitment to change from key personnel - Clear channels for communication - Identification of coordinating personnel within the jurisdiction - Thorough consultant preparation - Flexibility in approach - · Strategies that shift according to feedback - Sequencing of strategies to continue improvement efforts - Strategies designed to deliver reinforcement on a consistent schedule